 The Pain of Overwhelming Emotions

 You don’t understand why you become overwhelmed quickly by the smallest things.
 Your strong emotions overtake you so easily.
-You think there must be something wrong with you for not being able to to just deal with life as it comes at you.
-Your feelings feel big and scary, and quite often, it’s hard for you to wrap words around them, let alone stop them.
+You think there must be something wrong with you for not being able to to deal with life as it comes at you.
+Your feelings feel big and scary, and quite often, it’s hard for you to wrap words around them.
 And the truth is that learning to feel your feelings is painful because it means having to reconcile what happened to you which is in itself hard and confusing.